Ready to dive into the Scion xB’s best and worst years?

 We’ve analyzed data from NHTSA, Consumer Reports, and Edmunds to bring you a straightforward guide.

-You’ll get the scoop on engine performance, tech features, safety, and common issues.
-We’ll break down reliability year by year, so you know exactly what to expect.
+You’ll get the scoop on engine performance, tech features, safety, and typical issues.
+We’ll break down reliability year by year, so you know precisely what to expect.

 Table of ContentsShow